 Last Updated on

-A human body has a regulated internal temperature, this keeps the blood flowing, organs healthy and helps keep you fit.
-Your baby’s body is still growing but it still has an automated system to keep the temperature in check and a system for cooling down.
+A human body has a regulated internal temperature, this keeps the blood flowing, organs healthy, and helps keep you fit.
+Your baby’s body is still growing, but it still has an automated system to keep the temperature in check and a system for cooling down.
 When this system is compromised, your baby is at risk of an unregulated rise in body temperature.
 This can be extremely dangerous and potentially fatal.
-When your baby’s body begins to overheat beyond their control and doesn’t cool down it is known as a heat stroke.
+When your baby’s body begins to overheat beyond control and doesn’t cool down, it is known as a heat stroke.

 Causes of Heat Stroke in Infants

-A key aspect of fighting a heat stroke is to understand the causes of a heat stroke, a few of these include
+A key aspect of fighting a heat stroke is to understand its causes.
+Here are a few of them:

 - Extremely high external temperature

 - Lack of oxygen in hot environments.

 It is recommended that you consult a doctor if your baby happens to have a heat stroke or if you want to learn more about heat strokes in babies.
 Nonetheless, prior knowledge will help you gain better clarity on the condition.
 Read on for some signs and symptoms that can help you identify a heat stroke and seek prompt medical attention.

 Signs and Symptoms of Heat Stroke